poppy-project/poppy-docs/README.md

 To add new chapters, write longer snippets of text or add images, you first need to fetch a copy of the documentation on your local computer.

-Either use the Github app for your operating system (mentioned above) or `git` command line to get the repository locally.
-The repository address is located on your own Github repository fork front page:
+Either use the GitHub app for your operating system (mentioned above) or `git` command line to get the repository locally.
+The repository address is located on your own GitHub repository fork front page:

 ```bash
 git clone git@github.com:yourgithubusername/poppy-docs.git
 ```

 Then, create a branch for your new changes to sit in.
-It helps to name the branch in relation to the changes you will make.
+Naming the branch in relation to the changes you will make can help.

 ```bash
 git checkout -b contributing
 ```

-Download the [Gitbook Editor](https://www.gitbook.com/editor/) application to your computer.
+Download the [GitBook Editor](https://www.gitbook.com/editor/) application to your computer.

-Then you can open the documentation in Gitbook Editor (*File* > *Open book*).
+Then you can open the documentation in GitBook Editor (*File* > *Open book*).

-Make any changes in the documentation using Gitbook and then save changes (*Book* > *Save all*).
+Make any changes in the documentation using GitBook and then save changes (*Book* > *Save all*).
 <!-- TODO push or not-->

-If you don't want to download the Gitbook Editor app you can also go to the [Gitbook website](http://gitbook.com), sign up for free with your GitHub account, then work directly in your browser.
+If you don't want to download the GitBook Editor app you can also go to the [GitBook website](http://gitbook.com), sign up for free with your GitHub account, then work directly in your browser.

 ## Making a pull request

-After you are done editing, you have to to create [a pull request](https://help.github.com/articles/using-pull-requests)  on Github.
+After you are done editing, you have to to create [a pull request](https://help.github.com/articles/using-pull-requests)  on GitHub.
 PoppyGirls will get notified about the pull request, review your changes, suggest any corrections if needed and then *pull* your changes to the master version.

-In your own repository on Github press do *Compare & pull request*
+In your own repository on GitHub press do *Compare & pull request*

 ![PR](contributing/img/pull_request.png)